JetBrains/teamcity-sdk-docs/topics/controlled-ui-plugins.md

 __Source branch with the example project: [example/controlled-plugin](https://github.com/JetBrains/teamcity-sakura-ui-plugins/tree/example/controlled-plugin)__.

 The name _controlled_ explains the main advantage of these plugins – a developer controls the plugin behavior.
 A controlled plugin knows how to react on the lifecycle events.
 It uses the Plugin API to update its content, to subscribe and unsubscribe to events, and to abort requests.
 In other words, controlled plugins allow creating rich applications within the TeamCity UI.
-Moreover, when Plugin Wrapper knows that a plugin is controlled by a developer, it stops requesting the plugin content every time and reduce lifecycle events.
+Moreover, when the Plugin Wrapper knows that a plugin is controlled by a developer, it stops requesting the plugin content every time and reduce lifecycle events.

 >Sakura UI is a bundled TeamCity plugin.
 You can see that in the Plugins menu: it's listed here under the name "Overview Plugin".
 The Sakura UI plugin registers few endpoints and provides JavaScript.
 So, from some perspective, Sakura UI is a controlled plugin itself.
 >